woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 </pre>
 </details>

+## Alternatively...

+In the above instructions, we pass the entire cat object.

+However, instead of passing the whole cat object:

+    ```
+          {cats.map(cat => {
+            return  <CatCard props={cat}/>
+          })}

+     ```

+We could choose to pass each property individually like this:

+    ```
+          {cats.map(cat => {
+            return  <CatCard name={cat.name} species={cat.species} favouriteFoods={cat.favFoods} birthYear={cat.birthYear} />
+          })}

+    ```

+This would pass the cats name, species, favourite foods and birth year, but wouldn't pass the photo or alt attribute.

+Passing props in the above way would mean we'd access them slightly differently.

+In `CatCard.js` we'd access these as `{props.name}`, `{props.species}`, `{props.favouriteFoods}` instead of `{props.props.name}` like we did earlier.

+This is because we're already doing one level of dot notation in `App.js`, rather than having to do it in `CatCard.js` because we passed the whole object.

+Either way is fine - it's up to you which you prefer.
+As we want to use all the cats properties, in this tutorial we're going to carry on passing the whole cat object.

+# End of Exercise 5

 Phew!

 Great job.

-That was a lot to get through but I think you'll agree, our cat cards are looking smashing.
+That was a lot to get through but I think you'll agree, our cat cards are looking smashing and we've learnt a lot!

 Don't forget to take a break 🌯